quba42/flexpart_containerization/README.md

 ## Quick Start Guide

 The following describes how to run a basic FLEXPART simulation.
-Currently it requires access to a sshfs based data repository belonging to AlpEnDAC.
+Currently it requires access to FLEXPART input data belonging to AlpEnDAC.

 > Note that these instructions presume a Linux system with a working Docker installation.
 > For more on obtaining Docker, see https://docs.docker.com/install/.